ktaylor63/southeast/site/content/wildlife/mussels/littlewing-pearlymussel.md

 Download the [1984 Recovery Plan](http://ecos.fws.gov/docs/recovery_plan/890922.pdf).

-The goal of the recovery plan is to maintain and restore of the littlewing pearlymussel to a significant portion of its historic range in the Cumberland and Tennessee River systems, and to remove the species from the endangered species list.
+The goal of the recovery plan is to maintain and restore of the littlewing pearlymussel to a significant portion of its historical range in the Cumberland and Tennessee River systems, and to remove the species from the endangered species list.

 ## How you can help